 The use of heavy excavation equipment is not permitted.
 Small motorized gardening equipment, such as a Rototiller, is permitted for annual soil turning and must be operated by an experienced individual.
 Proper clothing, proper foot wear and safety equipment is required when operating such equipment.

 Fences

 A low fence to keep out animals is acceptable, but must be approved first.
 Visibility and accessibility to the garden must be maintained.
 All fencing supports must be visible for safety.
-The City is not responsible for loss, damage, theft or vandalism of any structures or equipment.

 External Structures: Small Storage Sheds and Greenhouses